Free Connecticut Background Check Online (Includes Criminal Records)

 Locate Free Criminal Records Through the Connecticut Sex Offender Registry

-For a sex offender background check Connecticut Department of Emergency Services and Public Protection maintains an online portal that can be searched free of charge by the public.
+For a sex offender background check in the state, Connecticut Department of Emergency Services and Public Protection maintains an online portal that can be searched free of charge by the public.

 Searches can be conducted by offender name, geographic location or a list of those not in compliance can be pulled up through the online portal.4